 What is pirbuterol inhalation (Maxair)?

-Pirbuterol is a bronchodilator.
-It works by relaxing muscles in the airways to improve breathing.
+Pirbuterol is a bronchodilator that relaxes muscles in the airways and increases air flow to the lungs.

-Pirbuterol inhalation may also be used for conditions other than those listed in this medication guide.
+Pirbuterol inhalation may also be used for conditions not listed in this medication guide.

 What are the possible side effects of pirbuterol inhalation (Maxair)?